bipinKrishnan/automax/README.md

 With Automax, you can:

-* Automate the process of creating a project structure.
+* Quickly create a project structure
-* Do all these with the click of a button:
+* Do all of these with the click of a button:

    ♻️ Running workflows

    📝 Running unit tests